infeeeee/DynFreeCAD/README.md

 ### Load the FreeCAD API

-[There is a bug in Dynamo](https://forum.dynamobim.com/t/how-to-use-import-from-custom-path-in-multiple-cpython-blocks/55071), so you cannot load FreeCAD libs on later nodes, unless they were loaded in a first python node.
+[There is a bug in Dynamo](https://forum.dynamobim.com/t/how-to-use-import-from-custom-path-in-multiple-cpython-blocks/55071), so you cannot load FreeCAD libs on latter nodes, unless they were loaded in a first python node.
 So before using DynFreeCAD, you have to load libraries:

 - Open `ApiLoader.dyn` from `Examples\ApiLoaders` folder.

+  - If you want to use Arch and Draft nodes open `ApiLoaderArch.dyn` instead.
+They require other dependencies, see [Arch and Draft Setup in the wiki](https://github.com/infeeeee/DynFreeCAD/wiki/Arch-and-Draft-Setup)

 - Click `Run`